 See also: Panchromatic Make-up

 When Technicolor Process 3 was developed, the make-up used in films was primarily greasepaint and powder.
 Despite its excellent qualities – such as its ability to hide facial skin flaws in ‘close-ups’ – greasepaint had one fatal failing when it came to colour film.
-Under the brighter lights required by Technicolor, the slight sheen greasepaint left on the skin reflected colours from the surrounding scenery so that the actor’s faces collected a red, green or blue tinge depending on what colours were near to them on the set.
-Film stars were well aware of the issue and many simply refused to appear in Technicolor films.
+Under the brighter lights required by Technicolor, the slight sheen greasepaint left on the skin reflected colours from the surrounding scenery so that the actor’s faces collected a red, green or blue tinge depending on colours that were near to them on the set.
+Film stars knew about this issue and many simply refused to appear in Technicolor films.

 See also: Greasepaint